 Last year Epcot dotted cookies around a few holiday kitchens in World Showcase hence the birth and name of the cookie stroll.
 How this works is that at six-holiday kitchens, Sunshine Seasons and Connections Cafe you can purchase a different holiday cookie; after purchasing it you’ll get a special stamp in your holiday Passport.

-Once you’ve collected all five stamps you can head to the holiday sweets and treats booth in showcase Plaza where you can pick up a completer cookie and a cold glass of milk.
+Once you’ve collected five stamps you can head to the holiday sweets and treats booth in Showcase Plaza where you can pick up a special treat.

 Epcot Festival of The Holidays Dining Packages

 If you are used to going to Flower and Garden Festival or Food and Wine, those dining packages might be worth it if you really have a passion for the particular group, band, or singer that is performing.
-But for candlelight processional, I think this is the one-time that a dining package is crucial if you want to get a prime seat to the show.
+But for the candlelight processional, I think this is the one time that a dining package is crucial if you want to get a prime seat to the show.

-The Chip & Dale Christmas Tree Spree is returning from last year.
+The Chip & Dale Christmas Tree Spree is now Olaf’s Holiday Tradition Expedition Scavenger Hunt.
 Like all of the other scavenger hunts at Epcot, this is a fun and easy way to keep kids entertained while touring the countries.
-Chip & Dale can be found in hidden locations throughout World Showcase searching for holiday traditions that Olaf has gathered and lost along the way.
+Go on a festive quest throughout World Showcase searching for holiday traditions that Olaf has gathered and lost along the way.

-Each time you find them you can place a sticker on your scavenger hunt map; at the end no matter how well you did you can pick up a special prize which differs year to year.
+Each time you Olaf you can place a sticker on your scavenger hunt map; at the end no matter how well you did you can pick up a special prize that differs from year to year.
 You can ask for your completer prize at the time you purchase the map as well.

-This little activity is fairly inexpensive at $6.99., pass holders do get a discount and maps can be purchased usually at the pin trading station in Future World, Disney traders in Showcase Plaza and World Traveler at the back exit of the park.
+This little activity is fairly inexpensive at $9.99., pass holders do get a discount and maps can be purchased usually at the festival merchandise locations, Creations Shop, Port of Entry, and World Traveler at the back exit of the park.
 In the past, I’ve even seen this on sale at the pop-up market in America so keep your eyes open.
 You can redeem your finished map for your prize at the Creations Shop or World Traveler through December 31st or while supplies last.

 Meet Santa & Mrs. Claus

 Santa will once again be meeting his fans at the Festival of the Holidays but at the Odyssey Pavilion this year instead of the American Pavilion.
 This spot is unique in that Mrs. Claus joins the big guy.
-In fact this is the only location to see both Santa and Mrs. Claus together at Disney World.
-The holiday couple will be meeting guests throughout the day from November 18th to Christmas Eve only.
+In fact, this is the only location to see both Santa and Mrs. Claus together at Disney World.
+The holiday couple will be meeting guests throughout the day from November 25th to Christmas Eve only.